icon

 Credit: @roogenic on Instagram

-Roogenic is an all-natural company specializing in teas made from native Australian plants.
-Their teas are formulated for positive health effects - the Anti-Inflammitea blend combines Turmeric with Australian Native Lemongrass, Lemon Myrtle and Tasmanian Pepperberries for a soothing and anti-inflammatory effect. ?
-They even give out free samples at the booth, so make sure to try some before picking up your favourite blends to bring back home! ?
+Roogenic is an all-natural company specialising in teas made from native Australian plants.
+Their teas are formulated for positive health effects - the Anti-Inflammitea blend combines Turmeric with Australian native lemongrass, lemon myrtle, and Tasmanian pepper berries, for a soothing and anti-inflammatory effect.
+They even give out free samples at the booth, so make sure to try some before picking out your favourite blends to bring back home!

 Opening Hours: 8am - 8pm (Fri), 8am - 6pm (Sat, Sun)